-All incoming Ph.D students will enroll in two semesters of Focused Field Study, advanced master's electives in the student's major field, during the first year of Ph.D. studies.
-Faculty from the student's major field and the School of Preaching Ph.D. office will determine the Focused Field Study coursework for each incoming Ph.D. student.
-If deemed exceptionally prepared by the faculty from the student's major field and the School of Preaching Ph.D. office, students may be exempted from this requirement.
+Incoming Ph.D students may need to enroll in Focused Field Studies, advanced master's electives in the student's major field, during the first year of Ph.D. studies.
+Faculty from the student's major field and the Ph.D. office will determine the Focused Field Studies coursework for each incoming Ph.D. student.
+If deemed exceptionally prepared by the faculty from the student's major field and the Ph.D. office, students may be exempted from this requirement.

 The Ph.D. major comprises four reading seminars and four research seminars in a particular area of study.
 The minor includes two reading seminars and two research seminars in its field.

-In addition, students take a three-stage Graduate Research Seminar (two hours) fall during the Ph.D. orientation for three successive years, unless they have already taken it as part of their Th.M. program.
-The Graduate Research Seminar probes the nature and methods of research, argumentation, and style.
+In addition, students take a three-stage (three hours) Ph.D. orientation for three successive years.
+Part of the PhD orientation probes the nature and methods of research, argumentation, and style.

 The Teaching in Higher Education Seminar (two hours) falls at the conclusion of the seminar stage.
 This seminar introduces the standard organization and policies at institutions of higher education, pedagogy, and other issues of administrative philosophy.

 Students must complete all seminars prior to taking comprehensive exams.
 Students must successfully complete comprehensive exams before submitting a dissertation prospectus.